AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 In the press kit, I got an opportunity to showcase more images without having to follow a certain storyline.
 Here I chose the images based on aesthetic and what captures the feel of the game the best.
 I opted to put images of our best works and best scenes in order to draw the viewer's attention.
 I include one image of all 4 levels in the beginning of the press kit itself to display the 4 dimensions and give the viewer an idea of our game right awawy even before they read anything or see anything else.

 In addition, the press kit includes our trailer, instructions on where to find our game in order to play, a general description and all the features of our game, documentation and source code, as well as information about the team members and their roles as well as contact information in order to encourage feedback.

-## Gameplay Testing

-Here is a link to the full results of our gameplay tests: *add link*

-Here is a link to the Google Form we used: *add link*

-In addition to the results collected through the use of this Google Form, we also got a lot of feedback from our peers, TAs, and Professor from our game demo during the Final Festival.
-Since our games consists of several minigames that different team members were responsible for, internal testing also resulted in the discovery of a lot of bugs and necessary improvements to our overall game.

-## Narrative Design

-**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

-## Game Feel and Polish

-**Document what you added to and how you tweaked your game to improve its game feel.**